skip to Main Content

 Cupping Therapy at Alliance Orthopedics

-Cupping therapy is an ancient form of alternative medicine used to help reduce pain and inflammation, increase blood flow, and decrease stress.
-Cupping therapy may also be used as a type of deep-tissue massage.
+Cupping is an ancient form of alternative medicine used to help reduce pain and inflammation, increase blood flow, and decrease stress.
+Cupping may also be used as a type of deep-tissue massage.
 The cups used may be made of glass, bamboo, earthenware, or silicone.
 Alliance Orthopedics uses cupping therapy to assist in pain management.
 Using cupping therapy in addition to our other pain management techniques provides patients with a more integrative approach to healing.

 Types of Cupping